Housing | FAQ

 The keys will be handed to you by the hall caretaker during office hours on the first workday of the month at the earliest (not on Saturdays).
 In the letter that comes with the details regarding your rental agreement you will see the name of your hall janitor, his office hours and all further details.

 Lost or forgot your key?
 During the normal service hours of your janitor you should contact him.
-In case you do not reach the janitor, please call the key service company openSECURE.
-As it is a contract partner of StW you get a special prize, Tel.: +49 241 5157880.
+After the service hours of your janitor, you can contact the responsible key service company Rennert +49 241 946859.

-This does not apply to the new residence halls Hainbuchenstraße 4,8,10, Kastanienweg 8-14 and Solar-Campus II in Jülich.
+This does not apply to the new residence halls Hainbuchenstraße 4,8,10 and Kastanienweg 8-14.
 The residents have to call the following number if their janitor is not available: +49 241 80-93170.
-They pay the normal openSecure rates.
+They pay the rates of security key service Rennert.

 At most residence halls there are enough parking spaces that belong to the halls.
 Further details are indicated in the hall details.

 Low-priced accommodation for students in Aachen is not always easy to find.
 The project WohnDuo run by Studierendenwerk could help you find an apartment.

 In cooperation of the City of Aachen, the universities, the student councils and Studierendenwerk Aachen, the housing platform Extraraum was initiated.
 The student councils and the university also offer general help regarding apartment hunting.